netxms/netxms-doc/admin/ssh-monitoring.rst

 SSH configuration
 -----------------

-|product_name| can execute commands via an SSH connection and save the output as DCI values.
+|product_name| can execute commands via an SSH exec channel and save the output as DCI values.

 SSH connections are always established via an agent.
 For this to work, the ``ssh.nsm`` subagent should be enabled in the agent config file.